 A video has been produced by the New Zealand Transport Agency (NZTA) describing the Safe System approach, and the role of different parts of the system.
 This provides a very useful introduction to this topic (See The Difference Between Life and Death – a 20 minute film).

 A commitment is needed from agencies to review their road safety capacity (see Safety Management System); to develop understanding of the principles of Safe System and its elements; to adopt a long term goal for elimination of fatalities and serious injuries.
-The key principles of the Safe System (See Safe System Principles) include:

 Countries must develop their knowledge to address gaps within the agencies (and of other stakeholders) as to what a Safe System approach is and what practical change this will require in management and intervention approaches.
 Over time all Safe System elements (See Safe System Elements), and the safety of all road users are to be addressed.
 Funding needs are to be identified and advocated to government.